 1. Student portal

 The student portal is a central online hub where you go to access all of your student systems such as your student email, Blackboard, Banner and MyPath.
-Here you can see your timetable, manage your calendar, see Georgian news and announcements, check computer availability in the library and much more!
+Here you can see your timetable, manage your calendar, see Georgian news, find student events, and much more!

 Banner is the student information system where you will register for courses/make changes to your timetable, review your fees, get your T2202 tax form, view your unofficial transcript, see your personal information and more.